TheStopMC/TRIGGER/README.md

-# TRIGGER
+# cat.TRIGGER

-**This is no longer actively maintained due to time limitations, you may still submit issues and PRs though.
-I may also update this to the latest minestom version at request.
-A rework of this in C++ for my own game engine is also in the works.**
+**This is a hard fork of cat.TRIGGER by CatKillsReality, everything added/changed here is for my own needs and hopefully will be enjoyed by someone else!.**

-TRIGGER provides easy to use area-based triggers for minestom that you can tailor to your use case.
+cat.TRIGGER provides easy to use area-based triggers for minestom that you can tailor to your use case.

 The core implementation is powered by the bundled [QuickHull3D](https://github.com/Quickhull3d/quickhull3d) algorithm.